 - UDC index

-- consistently in three languages (Ukrainian, Russian, English): name, patronymic, surname of authors, separated by a comma scientific degree, academic title, position and place of work, name of the locality, country; the title of the article (in capital letters, corresponds to the content of the article, has no more than 12 words); a short abstract (3-5 sentences summarizing the research are formed in one paragraph, except for the English annotation) and keywords (3 to 7 words or phrases that specify the information about the research and are not of a general nature, and, if possible, not duplicated in the title of the article);
+- consistently in two languages (Ukrainian and English): name, patronymic, surname of authors, separated by a comma scientific degree, academic title, position and place of work, name of the locality, country; the title of the article (in capital letters, corresponds to the content of the article, has no more than 12 words); a short abstract (3-5 sentences summarizing the research are formed in one paragraph, except for the English annotation) and keywords (3 to 7 words or phrases that specify the information about the research and are not of a general nature, and, if possible, not duplicated in the title of the article);

 - ORCID ID (resource: https://orcid.org);